Higher Education Academic Credit Transfer Procedure

 1. Determine whether the student has provided sufficient information to assess their eligibility for credit.

-3. Advise the student in writing of a timeframe within which the additional information needs to be submitted.
+4. Advise the student in writing of a timeframe within which the additional information needs to be submitted (either at time of admission or post enrolment).
 Failure to supply this additional information within the timeframe requested in writing by the University may adversely impact the progress of the credit application, including, but not limited to, the application being considered to have been submitted later than two weeks prior to census date of the relevant study period and the consequences outlined in 1(B)(3) above failing to be avoided.

-5. If not, compile all relevant documents and send to the appropriate Course Coordinator (or nominee) for assessment.
+2. If not, forward credit request to the appropriate Course Coordinator (or nominee) for assessment.

 6. Forward the form for further assessment (usually within 3 University working days).